 Readings

-This formal service gives loved ones the opportunity to celebrate the deceased’s life and demonstrate the love and respect they had for that person.
-Holding a ceremony allows the immediate family to include friends and colleagues in the mourning process.
-It also gives loved ones an opportunity to create a personal sendoff which acts as a public legacy for the person who has died.
+Holding a ceremony allows the immediate children, siblings and wider family to include friends and colleagues in the mourning process.
+It also gives each loved one the opportunity to create a personal sendoff which acts as a public legacy for the person who has passed.

 Mourners then make their way from the chapel or church where the ceremony was held to the cemetery.
 Depending on the distance, they can drive to the ceremony or simply walk it.